 The same program is often called Budding.
 It can be used not only for adaptation but also for times of serious changes in the company, to increase team spirit, or to improve employees' communication skills.

-Although the program is not particularly popular among HR specialists, statistics from Sapling HR show that appointing a mentor or a partner to a new hire is an effective onboarding program that noticeably improves productivity.
+Although the program is not particularly popular among HR specialists, statistics from Sapling HR show that appointing an onboarding buddy or a partner to a new hire is an effective onboarding program that noticeably improves productivity.

 According to The Muse, 90% of surveyed company leaders believe that engagement strategies affect corporate performance.
 Only 25% of them, though, have a plan in place to keep their staff members motivated.